LoneStamp/a3c49944abf63abab8437658b445734f/README.md

 - 🔗 Lobe Chat - an open-source, modern-design AI chat framework.
 Supports Multi AI Providers (OpenAI / Claude 3 / Gemini / Ollama / Qwen / DeepSeek), Knowledge Base (file upload / knowledge management / RAG), Multi-Modals (Vision/TTS/Plugins/Artifacts).
 One-click FREE deployment of your private ChatGPT/Claude application. <a href="https://github.com/lobehub/lobe-chat">🔗</a>
 - 🔗 Qwen2.5-Coder is the code version of Qwen2.5, the large language model series developed by Qwen team, Alibaba Cloud. <a href="https://github.com/QwenLM/Qwen2.5-Coder.git">🔗</a>
 - 🔗 Archon is an AI agent that is able to create other AI agents using an advanced agentic coding workflow and framework knowledge base to unlock a new frontier of automated agents.  <a href="https://github.com/coleam00/Archon">🔗</a>
-- 🔗 Local Voice AI Agent - https://github.com/jesuscopado/local-voice-ai-agent <a href="https://github.com/jesuscopado/local-voice-ai-agent">🔗</a>
+- 🔗 Local Voice AI Agent <a href="https://github.com/jesuscopado/local-voice-ai-agent">🔗</a>
+- 🔗 agentikSeek - Fully Local Manus AI.
+No APIs, No $200 monthly bills.
+Enjoy an autonomous agent that thinks, browses the web, and code for the sole cost of electricity.  <a href="https://github.com/Fosowl/agenticSeek">🔗</a>

 ## 🛠️ Tools
 - 🔗 Sherlock <a href="https://github.com/LoneStamp/sherlock.git">🔗</a>